Meulymooh/IDE-research/README.md

 ## My number 1 reason for chosing SUBLIME

 As a beginner, I want something **user-friendly** but with enough functionalities to work in a more **advanced mode** as I'll be improving my skillls.

-Once I have a good command of this IDE and experiment it's updisdes and downsides, I'll be able to switch to another editor if necessary.
-Choosing an editor without knowing anything about programming is mostly based on reviews found on the internet and the recommendations from the people I know.
+_Once I have a good command of this IDE and experiment its upsides and downsides, I'll be able to switch to another editor if necessary.
+Choosing an editor without knowing anything about programming is mostly based on reviews found on the internet and the recommendations from the people I know._